configuredco/haulable/README.md

 ### Usage

 To use Haulable, once installed, you can simply run `haulable your_cli_app.phar`.
-Haulable will then ask you for what target system(s) you'd like to bundle your CLI app for.
+Haulable will then ask you for what target system(s) you'd like to package your CLI app for.

 ![image](https://user-images.githubusercontent.com/3619398/228088979-4d0e06ab-20c3-4a61-a238-9122735db086.png)